-Professor Sloss is an internationally renowned scholar who has published three books and a few dozen book chapters and law review articles addressing the application of international law in domestic courts.
-His scholarship in this area is informed by a decade of experience in the federal government, where he helped draft and negotiate several major international treaties.
+Professor Sloss is an internationally renowned scholar who has published three books and a few dozen book chapters and law review articles.
+His scholarship focuses on the relationship between domestic law and international affairs.
+His work in this area is informed by a decade of experience in the federal government, where he helped draft and negotiate several major international treaties.
 Professor Sloss is currently writing a book on information warfare and social media.

 Prior to joining the Santa Clara University School of Law faculty, Professor Sloss taught for nine years at Saint Louis University School of Law.
 Before Sloss started his teaching career, he worked as a litigation associate at Wilson, Sonsini, Goodrich & Rosati in Palo Alto and clerked for Senior Judge Joseph T. Sneed, U.S. Court of Appeals, Ninth Circuit, San Francisco.
 He also worked for the U.S. Arms Control and Disarmament Agency for nine years before he attended law school.
 During that time Sloss helped draft and negotiate three major East-West arms control treaties.

 Professor Sloss’ most recent book is The Death of Treaty Supremacy: An Invisible Constitutional Change.
 For more information, and to order a copy, see the Oxford University Press website.